Bit-Nation/BITNATION-Constitution/README.md

 We are a Dream and a Reality.

-We are Ƀitnation.
+We are America.

 #####

-# Article 1: We are Ƀitnation.
+# Article 1: We are America.

 We’re the world’s first Decentralized Borderless Virtual Nation (DBVN), a Blockchain Jurisdiction.